 Leadership without empathy is narcissism.
 Those who are all charm without substance come across as arrogant, self-centred, and disingenuous.

-Grandiose, actively self-promoting, skilled orators definitely have vision and also an ability to attract and inspire the weakest in the work community.
+Grandiose, self-promoting, skilled orators definitely have vision and an ability to inspire the weakest in the work community.

 This is the worst kind of leader.
 Their true aim is not to unite people but to divide and conquer.
 They deliberately split consensus and often take great pride in being both loved and hated at the same time.
 Such leaders do not leave a lasting positive legacy.
-They are inherently weak, and as much as they would like to influence, they will always fail long-term.
+They are inherently weak, and as much as they would like to influence, they will always crumble long-term.
+The cracks always show.

 A charismatic leader thus uses their power responsibly.
 They have been gifted a position of great prestige and know they must use their power wisely and magnanimously.

-I will close with a key point.
-If you remember anything from this article, remember this; that true charisma belongs to the one who does not ever follow but forges his or her own path through the mystery of this one life, always staying open and hungry to learn from their own unique mistakes, helped along by a generous dose of humour in an ever unfolding journey to their truest self.
+If you remember anything from this article, remember this; true charisma belongs to the one who does not follow but forges their own path through the mystery of this one life, staying hungry to learn from their own unique mistakes, helped along by a dose of humour in an ever unfolding journey to their truest self.